Structuring: Definition

 Structuring is the act of parceling what would otherwise be a large financial transaction into a series of smaller transactions to avoid scrutiny by regulators and law enforcement.
 Typically each of the smaller transactions is executed in an amount below some statutory limit that normally does not require a financial institution to file a report with a government agency.
 Criminal enterprises may employ several agents ("smurfs") to make the transaction.
 Structuring appears in federal indictments related to money laundering, fraud, and other financial crimes.

-The term "smurfing" is derived from the image of the comic book characters, the Smurfs, having a large group of many small entities.
+The term "smurfing" is derived from the image of the comic book characters the Smurfs having a large group of many small entities.
 Miami-based lawyer Gregory Baldwin is said to have coined the term in the 1980s.

 Regulations

 United States

-In the United States, the Bank Secrecy Act requires currency transaction reports (CTRs) to be filed for transactions valued at more than $10,000; it applies to both U.S. and foreign currencies.
+In the United States, the Bank Secrecy Act requires currency transaction reports (CTRs) to be filed for cash transactions involving coin or paper money valued at more than $10,000; it applies to both U.S. and foreign currencies.
+Contrary to popular misunderstanding, it does not apply to checks or electronic transactions.
 Financial institutions suspecting deposit structuring with intent to avoid the law are required to file a suspicious activity report (SAR).
 In 1986, the U.S. Congress enacted section 5324 of Title 31 of the United States Code, which provides (in part):

 No person shall, for the purpose of evading the reporting requirements of section 5313 (a) or 5325 or any regulation prescribed under any such section, the reporting or record keeping requirements imposed by any order issued under section 5326, or the record keeping requirements imposed by any regulation prescribed under section 21 of the Federal Deposit Insurance Act or section 123 of Public Law 91–508—[...]

 (3) structure or assist in structuring, or attempt to structure or assist in structuring, any transaction with one or more domestic financial institutions.

 Section 5324 further provides that a violation of this provision may be punished by a fine or up to five years in prison, or both.
 The filing of Form 8300 is required under Internal Revenue Code section 6050I.

 Sums of money resulting from deposits of less than $10,000 may be seized after a warrant is issued based on a suspicious activity report.
 Legal proceedings, which may cost in the vicinity of $20,000 or more, may be required for an innocent party to retrieve his or her money.
 Reports in October 2014 by The New York Times of arbitrary seizures resulted in modification of Internal Revenue Service (IRS) practice to focus on investigations that "closely align" with IRS "mission and key priorities".
 Banks are not permitted to warn or advise customers unless the customer asks, but sometimes bank tellers will informally warn customers.